TylorS/typed/apps/website/content/guides/fx-higher-order-and-concurrency.md

 order: 1.4
 ---

+<span id="select-a-branch-or-a-winning-source-directly"></span>

 A document editor starts several kinds of work: load previews, upload attachments, save revisions, and submit a final command.
 A new input arriving while old work is active must have an intentional meaning.
 Running everything, canceling old work, and dropping repeated commands are different user promises, even when all three call the same server.

-[Composing Fx](/explore/composing-fx) combined independent producers.
+[Composing Fx](/explore/composing-fx) combines independent producers.
 Here an outer value creates an inner Fx.
 The inner may emit progress and a final result, fail, or remain live.
 A flattening operator owns the relationship between those runs.